Dropshipping International Shipping

 By knowing the ins and outs of international shipping, you will be better equipped when shipping your products to customers while maximizing your profit margins.

-Dropshipping Concerns: How to Deal with Customs Duties and Tax Problems
+Dropshipping International Shipping Concerns: How to Deal with Customs Duties and Tax Problems

-Transparency and being honest of your business is the key in dealing with custom duties and tax issues.
+Transparency and honesty in your business is the key to dealing with customs duties and tax issues.
 Customers including the customs authorities always appreciate honesty and will not be tight on your drop shipping business.
-Simply keep in mind these are normal issues you have to face since you are doing business in an international scale.
+Simply keep in mind these are normal issues you have to face since you are doing business on an international scale.
 Also keep in mind that you’re subject to political risk and changes in postal fees as just recently happened in the US, where the cost for international shipments particularly from China increased a lot.